Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/css-pseudo-classes-other-states.md

 }
 ```

-I really like this selector and have been using it more lately.
+I like this selector and have been using it more lately.
 It cleans up classes.

 Try it out in this CodePen.